~ Updated January 11, 2022

 Multiple media outlets report that Chinese commercial airlines are offering hefty salaries with a number of benefits as a way to recruit experienced pilots, but it simply isn’t enough.
 Therefore, they are putting a portion of their recruiting efforts on Chinese universities and then sending these pilot candidates to the U.S. and elsewhere for flight training.
 One flight school states that the Chinese airline it works with pays around $100,000 per student for housing and the program itself.

 Air & Space Smithsonian states that around 2,000 Chinese flight student candidates are sent to the United States every year for training.
 Flight schools in Oregon, Arizona and Illinois are reporting over 50 percent of their students are now from Chinese airlines.
 The students often have to study English, adjust to the American culture and learn to fly a plane at the same time.
 It is not an easy workload and it is understandable why some don’t make it, but with the high demand, it is certainly worth the hard work.

-Before a foreign student can attend flight school in the United States, they must apply and be accepted to the Alien Flight Student Program (AFSP).
+Before a foreign student can attend flight school in the United States, they must apply and be accepted to the Flight Training Security Program (FTSP).
 Managed by the Transportation Security Administration (TSA), the program is set up to ensure that thorough, fingerprint-based background checks are completed on all candidates.
-To learn more about the qualifications for the AFSP program, please visit our website.
+To learn more about the qualifications for the FTSP program, please visit our website.